-A. parasiticus ATCC 15517 (aflatoxins producer strain) and 14 wild Aspergilla strains commonly found in crops (won laboratory collection): A. candidus, A. clavatus, A. flavipes, A. restritus, A. niger, A. versicolor, A. ochraceus, A. glaucus, A. terreus, A. fumigatus and A. flavus (5 isolates).
-A. flavus isolates were previous tested for their ability to synthesize Aflatoxins and revealed negative.
-Moulds colonies were maintained into Czapek agar (OXOID CM.
-549), incubated at 25° C for 8 days [3].
+A. parasiticus ATCC 15517 (aflatoxin-producing strain) and 14 wild Aspergilla strains commonly found in crops (won laboratory collection): A. candidus, A. clavatus, A. flavipes, A. restritus, A. niger, A. versicolor, A. ochraceus, A. glaucus, A. terreus, A. fumigatus and A. flavus (five isolates).
+A. flavus isolates were previous tested for their ability to synthesize aflatoxins and revealed negative.
+Mould colonies were maintained on Czapek agar (OXOID CM.
+549), incubated at 25°C for 8 days [3].

-"In vitro" aflatoxin's production model
+"In vitro" aflatoxin production model

-Each culture for aflatoxin production was performed challenging individually the competent A. parasiticus reference strain.
-Each assay were carried out in four Erlenmeyer flasks containing 50 g of sterilised cracked corn each, added of distilled water for an a_W adjustment to 0.98 [6].
+Each culture for aflatoxin production was performed by individually challenging the competent A. parasiticus reference strain.
+Each assay were carried out in four Erlenmeyer flasks, each containing sterilised cracked corn (50 g), and distilled water for an a_W adjustment to 0.98 [6].